mahavir1408/movies-on-rent-api/README.md

 ## Introduction

-This project is the backend for Movies on rent React app, an imaginary video rental app.
+This project is the backend for Movies On Rent React app, an imaginary video rental app.
 This application is developed in Node.js.

 ## Setup